-The IAU SDG3 cluster on Health and Wellbeing, Universities for Good Health, is an open network comprised of 7 higher education institutions across 5 continents including Western Sydney University (Australia), Makerere University (Uganda), Universidad de Caldas (Columbia), Universitas Gadjah Mada (Indonesia), Karolinska Institutet (Sweden), , University College of Dublin (Ireland) and Universitat Oberta de Catalunya (UOC) in Spain.
+The IAU SDG3 cluster on Health and Wellbeing, Universities for Good Health, is an open network comprised of 7 higher education institutions across 5 continents including Western Sydney University (Australia), Makerere University (Uganda), Universidad de Caldas (Columbia), Universitas Gadjah Mada (Indonesia), Karolinska Institutet (Sweden), University College of Dublin (Ireland) and Universitat Oberta de Catalunya (UOC) in Spain.
 Spearheaded by the UOC's eHealth Center in Barcelona, and a part of the Global Cluster on Higher Education and Research for Sustainable Development (HESD) hosted by the International Association of Universities, it is a higher education champion, promoting an integrated approach to health, in support of equity and wellbeing worldwide in line with the United Nations' 2030 Agenda.

-April 2022 to April 2023 in a nutshell
+April 2022 to April 2023 in a Nutshell

 2022-2023 was a busy year for the IAU SDG3 Cluster.
-The Secretariat was consolidated to help deliver on its strategy and concrete areas of activity which have been summarised in the following infographic.
+The Secretariat of SDG 3 at UOC concentrated on delivering its strategy and summarised concrete areas of activity in this infographic.

-With these priorities in mind, the cluster coalesced around some actionable low hanging fruits:
+With these priorities in mind, the cluster coalesced around the following low hanging fruits:

-In 2022, after a successful webinar entitled "Higher education under examination: are we ready to train the future healthcare workforce?" and summarised in the "Rethinking healthcare workforce education" paper in the December 2021 issue of IAU Horizons and in the communications piece "Lessons from the pandemic to educate future healthcare professionals.")In 2020, the cluster delivered another webinar, entitled "Exploring the nexus between health, equity, and gender."
-Please see the infographic summarizing the key learnings of the webinar here.
+• In 2022, after a successful webinar entitled "Higher education under examination: are we ready to train the future healthcare workforce?" and summarised in the "Rethinking healthcare workforce education" paper in the December 2021 issue of IAU Horizons and in the communications piece "Lessons from the pandemic to educate future healthcare professionals."
+In 2020, the cluster delivered another webinar, entitled "Exploring the nexus between health, equity, and gender."
+Please see the infographic summarising the key learnings of the webinar here.

-- The SDG3 cluster also launched its website and infographic to help socialize the strategy and to start to share knowledge, both internally and externally. - Members were encouraged to share knowledge through an internal cluster newsletter. - An internal benchmarking of cluster activities was conducted - Bilateral activity and cooperation were stimulated through the information sharing process. - Some members participated in the IAU HESD Survey 2022 Accelerating Action for the SDGs HESD Higher Education for Sustainable Development portal (iau-hesd.net) - The SDG3 Cluster also adapted the survey to SDG3 and related SDGs to gain a better understanding of how its SDG3 cluster members were incorporating SDG3 in their institutions, research and teaching.
+- The SDG3 cluster also launched its website and infographic to help socialise the strategy and to start to share knowledge, both internally and externally. - Members were encouraged to share knowledge through an internal cluster newsletter. - An internal benchmarking of cluster activities was conducted - Bilateral activity and cooperation were stimulated through the information sharing process. - Some members participated in the IAU HESD Survey 2022 Accelerating Action for the SDGs - The SDG3 Cluster also adapted the survey to SDG3 and related SDGs to gain a better understanding of how its SDG3 cluster members were incorporating SDG3 in their institutions, research and teaching.